Understanding Subfertility - Charting Basal Body Temperature

 8 Day Long Luteal Phase - Too Short

 After charting for a few months, I was noticing that I was having very short luteal phases.
 I began to read up on luteal phase defect, and I determined that I might be having this type of defect (fyi self-diagnosing is my fave thing to do LOL).
 The luteal phase, from what I understand, is ideally 12-14 days in length in order for a woman to be able to maintain a pregnancy.
 Mine was about eight or nine days long.
 During the luteal phase, the lining of your uterus becomes thicker, preparing to hold a pregnancy.
-If there is not enough time for this, your body will flush everything out of your body too quickly before a pregnancy has time to stick.
+If there is not enough time for this, your body could flush everything out of your body too quickly before a pregnancy has time to stick.

-8 Day Long Luteal Phase - Too Short!
+8 Day Long Luteal Phase - Too Short For Me!

 Nine Day Luteal Phase - I was optimist on this one, but no luck

 The above cycle was 37 days in length.
 My luteal phase was only nine days in length.
 After this month, I made an appointment to see my doctor.
 I brought all of the above charts along with me in order to present my analysis to my doctor.

-She agreed that my luteal phases were on the shorter side and that my cycles were becoming more irregular with time.
+She also agreed that my luteal phases were on the shorter side and that my cycles were becoming more irregular with time (she also pinpointed other ket things unique to my and my body that were going on).
 She prescribed me three different fertility meds, including Clomid.
-At this time, I was halfway through my sixth cycle that I was having postpartum.
+At this time, I was halfway through the sixth cycle that I was having postpartum.
 I was so happy that my doctor was responsive and understanding of my situation.
 This doctor was so very different from my doctor with my first pregnancy.
 I ultimately switched to my new doc because my old doc did not practice obstetrics anymore in her career.
 I am so very happy with the new practice that I visit.